TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 <img src="/assets/researchmethods.jpg" alt="" />According to Leedy and Ormrod, the nature of quantitative and qualitative research designs differ (2010, p.
 96).
 Quantitative designs tend to be more closely focused on a problem that has known variables that can be controlled or at least accounted for.
 The investigation is conducted following established guidelines utilizing largely predetermined methods while the researcher seeks to maintain a detached view.
 In contrast, qualitative designs tend to be more holistic, investigating unknown variables following flexible guidelines utilizing emergent methods in a highly context-bound, personal approach.
 Qualitative designs may be characterized as evolving and flexible, sometimes guided by a general hunch as to how to proceed (Bogdan &amp; Biklen, 2007, p.
 45).

 These differing designs lead to marked differences in what data are collected, how data are collected, and how data are analyzed.
 Quantitative research seeks to collect numeric data from as large a sample as possible so to enhance claims to being representative, using standardized data collection instruments.
-Qualitative research gathers textual or image-based data from typically small, informative samples using loosely structured or nonstandardized interviews or observations (Leedy &amp; Ormrod, 2010, p.
+Qualitative research gathers textual or image-based data from typically small, informative samples using loosely structured or non-standardized interviews or observations (Leedy &amp; Ormrod, 2010, p.
 96).

 The differing designs of quantitative and qualitative research also lead to marked differences in how data are analyzed.
 Quantitative data is approached primarily through deductive reasoning, employing statistical analyses applied to numerical data, with stress on objectivity.
 Qualitative data is approached primarily through inductive reasoning with the goal being to uncover themes and categories, with acknowledgement of potential researcher bias and subjectivity.
 Typically, quantitative research findings are reported in a formal, scientific style with full display of numbers and statistics, while qualitative research findings are typically reported in a narrative form (Leedy &amp; Ormrod, 2010, p.
 96).
 In the following sections, we will explore this somewhat for quantitative research.
 <h3>Learning Activity 5.1 - Read and Reflect</h3>